ZoeB/midi-tools/midi-tools.md

 ## Features to possibly implement

+* Allow Real-Time events to occur inside unrelated events' data bytes (P37).
+This will allow the MIDI event handling function to work on both MIDI Files and live MIDI communication.
 * Tidy up a MIDI file, to allow optional changes to it
 	* Decrease the resolution to the lowest possible for that song, down to 24 PPQN
 	* Add markers (named "In" and "Out") a bar before any part starts and a bar (or perhaps 4, to capture any tail in the sound) after it ends -- this would be useful for working with a transport control with skip-to-marker functions